January 14, 2021

 Encourage your employees to use the “Step down, not out” method to avoid falls while getting out of their vehicles and stepping off curbs.
-Remembering to step down with both feet when getting out of a vehicle or stepping closely to the curb forces you to stand up or step flat footed, eliminating the chances of slipping.
+Step down with both feet when getting out of a vehicle and step flat footed from a curb to reduce your chance of slipping.

 How to step down, not out of a vehicle

 - Swing both legs out to the side.